networkteam/Networkteam.Neos.FriendlyCaptcha/README.md

 ### Using with Fusion Form

-Adding the captcha to a Fusion Form is done by using the FusionForm.Widget prototype `Networkteam.Neos.FriendlyCaptcha:FustionForm.Widget`.
+Adding the captcha to a [Fusion Form](https://github.com/neos/fusion-form) is done by using the FusionForm.Widget prototype `Networkteam.Neos.FriendlyCaptcha:FustionForm.Widget` inside form content.
+Secondly, you have to add the captcha field to the schema configuration.

-Then you have to add the captcha field the schema configuration.
+**Hint:** Make sure, that you have integrated the Friendly Captcha Javascript.
+Otherwise, the captcha won't work.

 Example: